 The air is full of screaming kids and the smell of 30 years of popcorn, including the fresh handfuls flying through it launched by the audience.
 Shouting at the screen, they stop only to heave handfuls in their mouths too.
 Ten years before Mayo was in one of those seats, throwing popcorn from the balcony.
 Back in the kiosk the woman thinks: cops, punks, put a uniform on them and they think they own the place.

 The sound of the movie intoxicates him.
 He sees the action in his mind before he sees the screen.
 Slowly, he climbs the stairs towards the balcony.
 Victor Young’s music rises with him.
 He and the men on the big screen are moving to a climax.
 In his mind’s eye—-as on the screen—Shane, the homesteader’s friend and Palance as Jack Wilson, the hired gun, are about to settle things: Good v Evil.

-Earlier, Shane, the good gunman, gives every kid the right to feel forever OK about guns.
+Earlier, Shane, the good guy, gives every kid the right to feel forever good about guns.